lsst/pipelines_lsst_io/install/prereqs.rst

 Platform compatibility
 ======================

-The LSST Data Management reference platform is CentOS 7.
+The LSST Data Management reference platform is AlmaLinux 9.
 This is the platform we officially develop, test, and operate with.

-Besides the reference platform, our developers and automatic tests regularly compile and run the Pipelines under CentOS 8, a variety of other Linux distributions, and various versions of macOS.
+Besides the reference platform, the Pipelines can run on a variety of other Linux distributions like Ubuntu, and various versions of macOS.
-See `LSST Stack Testing Status <https://ls.st/faq>`_ reports of building LSST software on various platforms.

 .. _system-prereqs: